 - Foreign Resources or Additives

-When a pigment is utilized to tint the plastic, it may not be appropriate, for example if where detergent is employed for the producing of the pigment.
+When a pigment is utilized to tint the plastic, it may not be appropriate, for example, if where the detergent is employed for the producing of the pigment.

 When a color concentrate is employed to tint the plastic, it ought to be of a substance suitable for the basic plastic resin.